zyedidia/micro/README.md

 ### Building from source

-If your operating system does not have binary, but does run Go, you can build from source.
+If your operating system does not have a binary release, but does run Go, you can build from source.

 Make sure that you have Go version 1.5 or greater (Go 1.4 will work if your version supports CGO).